-Jones Partners Insolvency & Business Recovery (“JP”) takes care to respect the privacy of its online visitors.
+Jones Partners Insolvency & Restructuring (“JP”) takes care to respect the privacy of its online visitors.
 To meet your expectations about privacy JP has operational processes and procedures to comply with the Privacy Act 1988 (as Amended) and the Australian Privacy Principals (APP).

 The extent and type of information collected from you on this web site depends on your use of the site.